TITLE: Graduation/Transfer Credit Evaluator

 - Assists management in developing and implementing accurate record keeping systems.

 - Conducts other Student Records' activities as needed (e.g., reverse transfer, commencement, grade changes, committees and work groups, authenticating and linking official documents to students’ academic record, etc.).

 Work is performed in an ordinary office environment.
 There is some exposure to noise due to printers and copiers and working in an open office area.

 High school diploma or equivalent supplemented with two terms of college level course work in business technology or related area.
 Experience performing the duties described above for six months may substitute for the college level course work.
 Two years of experience in good record keeping and analysis.

 KNOWLEDGE, SKILLS, AND ABILITIES:

-- Work independently and prioritize multiple tasks and adapt to needed changes;
+- Work independently and prioritize tasks;

 - Defuse an emotional or tense situation and offer viable solutions;

 - Analyze and communicate complex technical and academic information in a clear and understandable manner;